huBioinfo/CytoCommunity/README.md

 ### Prepare for the environment

-Use the instructions below to create a conda virtual environment for cyto:
+Create a conda virtual environment for cyto:

 ```
 $ conda env create -f environment.yml